Star Trek: Discovery: Casting

 Rapp revealed in July 2017 that Wilson Cruz, whom Rapp had previously worked with on the musical Rent, would portray Stamets' love interest Hugh Culber.
 The character is killed off during the first season, which was criticized by some as following the "bury your gays" trope, but the executive producers immediately released a statement with Cruz and LGBTQ media monitoring organization GLAAD saying the relationship between Culber and Stamets would continue to be explored.
 Cruz was subsequently promoted from his recurring guest role to the series' main cast for the second season, in which Culber is brought back to life.
 After the first season concluded with the Discovery receiving a distress call from the USS Enterprise, specifically from Captain Christopher Pike, Harberts expressed interest in exploring that character; Anson Mount was cast in the role in April 2018, and stars for the second season.

 Casting had begun by June 2019 for the new role of Adira, a non-binary character described as "incredibly intelligent and self-confident" with the potential to become a recurring guest throughout the third season.
 The next month, David Ajala joined the cast as new series regular Cleveland "Book" Booker for the third season.
 Rachael Ancheril is also credited as starring for her appearances in the season, reprising her recurring guest role as Nhan from the second season.
 She is written out of the series in the third season's fifth episode.
 In September 2020, non-binary newcomer Blu del Barrio was revealed to be portraying Adira, the first explicitly non-binary character within the Star Trek franchise.
-They reprised their role for the fourth season, and del Barrio was promoted to the series' main cast along with recurring guest star Tig Notaro as Jett Reno.
+They were promoted to the series' main cast in the fourth season along with recurring guest star Tig Notaro as Jett Reno.
+Callum Keith Rennie joined the fifth season as Rayner, a war-time Starfleet captain.